SimonHarmonicMinor/spring-data-specification-builder/README.md

-# specification-builder-spring-boot-starter
+# spring-data-specification-builder
-Spring boot starter that provides fluent API to define and compose specifications for data querying
+Spring boot library that provides fluent API to define and compose specifications for data querying